raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 27. How to move workload to new nodepool?

     Answer: cordon and drain
-        1. cordon means: dont add any more pods to this nodepool
+        1. cordon means: dont add any more pods to this nodepool : tainit
         2. drain means: move current pods out of it

 ## .